fleetdm/fleet/articles/what-api-endpoints-to-expose-to-the-public-internet.md

 For full Fleet Desktop and scripts functionality, `/api/fleet/orbit/*` and`/api/fleet/device/ping` must also be exposed.

-## Using fleetctl CLI from outsite of your network
+## Using fleetctl CLI from outside of your network

 If you would like to use the fleetctl CLI from outside of your network, the following endpoints will also need to be exposed for `fleetctl`: